Home / Services / Built-Up Roofing

 Johns Manville BUR

-Traditional BUR with solid Bay Area distribution.
-Reliable performance across decades of use.
+Traditional BUR with strong Bay Area distribution and a reliable track record across decades of Keith Roofing installs.

 Hot-Applied Asphalt

-Type III or Type IV asphalt kept molten in on-site kettles during installation.
-Temperature-controlled for proper application and cure.
+Type III or Type IV asphalt kept molten in on-site kettles during install.
+Temperature-controlled for proper application and cure — the strongest BUR bond method.

-Modern BUR typically uses fiberglass reinforcement ply sheets rather than traditional asphalt-saturated felt.
-Better durability and moisture resistance.
+Modern BUR uses fiberglass reinforcement plies rather than legacy asphalt-saturated felt.
+Better durability, better moisture resistance, longer service life.

 Mineral-Surfaced Cap Sheet

-Cap sheet option for BUR systems — smoother aesthetic than gravel surface, easier long-term maintenance.
+Cap sheet option for BUR — smoother appearance than gravel, easier long-term maintenance, easier drain access.
+Common choice on modern BUR work.

 Our Process